hrawp/buzzline-02-aaron/README.md

 # buzzline-02-aaron

-# The main change I made was to have the Producer send JSON elements with the following fields:
+### The main change I made was to have the Producer send JSON elements with the following fields:
-               ``` JSON

                "event_id":
                "user_id":
                "action":
                "timestamp":

-               ```
-# I changed the Consumer to process JSON.
+### I changed the Consumer to process JSON.
-# I also set an alert when the action "PURCHASE" was seen by the Consumer.
+### I also set an alert when the action "PURCHASE" was seen by the Consumer.

 The main issue I had was setting the encoding properly.